The Church of Jesus Christ of Latter-day Saints in Scotland: Membership decline in the late 19th century

 When the First World War began in 1914, all American LDS Church missionaries in Scotland, as throughout the United Kingdom, were evacuated back to the USA.
 The Lloyd George ministry banned the church's missionaries from reentering Britain in 1918 after the war, despite mission president George Albert Smith's protest that they had peacefully worked in Britain for more than 80 years.
 Missionaries would not return in significant numbers until mid-1920, after United States Senators Reed Smoot and William H. King engaged the American State Department to intervene.
 The movie Trapped by the Mormons, inspired by Winifred Graham's book of the same title, led to widespread anti-Mormon rhetoric throughout the British Isles.
 The ban on LDS Church missionaries was in part because of fears of the pre-war anti-Mormon violence resuming, but except for one 1922 attack during a church service in Edinburgh where a crowd of 100 students tarred and feathered two elderly missionaries and a church member, incidents were minor.
 Although Graham and other anti-Mormons continued to denounce the church, the government told them that there was no evidence that missionaries were acting in a way to justify deportation.

 After the outbreak of the Second World War, all the church's American missionaries were again evacuated.
 This was completed by early-1940 when Hugh B. Brown, then serving as president of the British Mission, returned to the USA.
 In his place a local Latter-day Saint, Andre K. Anastasiou, was appointed.
 Brown returned to the UK on 29 March 1944 and again began serving as the mission president.
 American missionaries would begin to return in 1946.

 1950s to present

 Beginning in the 1950s, emigration to the United States began to be discouraged and local congregations began to proliferate.
 The members in Scotland were in the British Mission until it was split in 1960; they then became part of the North British Mission.
 The following year the Scottish-Irish Mission was formed, which was later divided.
 The first stake was formed in Glasgow in 1962, and 13 years later the second stake was established in Dundee.
 The Scottish mission has since been merged back in with the Irish one.

 Today, church members in Scotland participate in all church organizations and programs, including seminary and institute, and many of the young men and women serve missions for the church.

-Stakes and Congregations
+Stakes

-As of June 2024, the following stakes and congregations were located in Scotland:
+As of May 2026, the following stakes were located in Scotland: